rekredhead/Youtube-Clone/README.md

 # See Launched App here
 - https://rekredhead.github.io/Youtube-Clone/

+# Todos
+- Make Site more responsive for mobile - Make isMobile state global using redux
 - Add search function to search the data present only in this webpage
+- Find away to prevent google icons from showing text when being loaded

 # Youtube Clone
 - I built this app out of curiosity about React.js and Vite and I have never used these tools before.